MojosBeans100/DunkeldFitnessCentre/README.md

 Importantly, users need to know how to book themselves onto the classes, so the top header on this page explains that the only way to book is over the phone.
 The footer on this page is kept fixed on the bottom of the screen to keep the phone number in plain site for the user, so they are not required to navigate to another page to find the number.

+### Gallery

 ![Classes Gallery](assets/images/readmeGallery.jpg)

-### Gallery
 The gallery is an attractive feature to display what the classes run at the gym are like, and to give the user an idea of what to expect if they joined one.
 It is a masonry layout to give flexibility to additional images as they are added, and creates an interesting user experience.

 ## Membership

 ### Contract and Pricing Info

-There is another basic list of incentives to join this gym and pricing info.
+There is another list of incentives to join this gym and pricing info.

 ### Form